 The LMC consists of GPs elected by constituency across the county of Worcestershire.
 We also co-opt representatives who deal with areas of particular interests such as rural dispensing.
 There are representatives of the Non-Principals Group and GP Registrars.
 The committee meets monthly at The Charles Hastings Education Centre in Worcester and has an office based in Redditch.
 The LMC has very close links with the General Practitioners Committee nationally.

 In addition to the NHS Statutory duties and GP support role, Worcestershire LMC takes an active role promoting GPs interests both locally and nationally with the media, other health organisations and local Members of Parliament.
 Members attend all the major Medico-Political conferences annually.
 (BMA Annual Representatives Meeting, LMC Conference and LMC Secretaries Conference.)
-Our secretary, Dr Simon Parkinson is also the GPC representative for Herefordshire, Worcestershire, Warwickshire and Coventry.
+Our Assistant Secretary, Dr Simon Parkinson is also the GPC representative for Herefordshire, Worcestershire, Warwickshire and Coventry.

 What we do

 - Monthly Newsletter - filtering information so you only receive the most important information

 - Clinician Support